 The EUROpean Treatment & Reduction of Acute Coronary Syndromes cost analysis

-The EUROTRACS project’s main objective consists of utility analysis (cost-effectiveness) in terms of cost per Quality-Adjusted Life Years (QALY) in the following fields:
+The EUROTRACS project’s main objective consisted of utility analysis (cost-effectiveness) in terms of cost per Quality-Adjusted Life Years (QALY) in the following:

-- three interventions designed to prevent coronary artery disease incidence aimed at reducing: smoking, dyslipidemia, hypertension population prevalence;
+- Three interventions designed to prevent coronary artery disease incidence aimed at reducing: smoking, dyslipidemia, and hypertension population prevalence;

-The proposed action will allow policy makers to design national and international public health actions aimed at decreasing coronary artery disease (CAD) morbidity and mortality in the most cost-efficient manner and it will in turn increase Europeans quality of life and longevity.
-In addition, obtaining 10-year estimates of CAD mortality and CAD-associated costs will allow a more rational allocation of health resources in European countries.
+The proposed action sought to give policymakers recommendations for the design of national and international public health actions aimed at decreasing coronary artery disease (CAD) morbidity and mortality in the most cost-efficient manner.

 The EUROTRACS project was funded by the Executive Agency for Health and Consumers entrusted by the European Commission to implement the Health Programme (2008-2013).
-EUROTRACS contributed to the EU Health Programme main objective “to promote health, including the reduction of health inequalities”.
+EUROTRACS contributed to the EU Health Programme’s main objective “to promote health, including the reduction of health inequalities.”